 A user on Reddit added their two cents about the situation: “I’m all for exploits when it doesn’t hurt anyone.
 This is just scummy.”
 I agree, NihilisticCoffee.
 I agree.

 Here’s hoping they find a way to create more organic PvP matches, the new player experience is going to suffer badly if this high-level stomp continues.
-Make sure you check out this guide for more information on Destiny 2 Season 18, and if you are just getting started with your journey in Destiny, this classes and subclasses guide should give you a great head start, just maybe avoid PvP for the time being.
+Make sure you check out this guide for more information on Destiny 2 Season 18, and if you are just getting started with your journey in Destiny, this classes and subclasses guide should give you a great head start, just maybe avoid PvP for the time being, or at the very least, ensure you’re using the best PvP weapons so you stand a small chance.